cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 The table will be called `books` that will contain data describing, er, some books.
 We will keep this table very simple and use only four fields: `id`, `author`, `title`, and `copyright`.
 The `id` field will function as a primary key (second to last line in the command below).
-This key is used as a unique identifier for a record in the field.
+This key is used as a unique identifier for a record in the table.
 When we create this key as a field called `id`, we state that it should be an integer `id` (or whole number), that it should only be a positive number `unsigned`, that it should not be empty `not null`, and that with each record, it should increment by a single integer `auto_increment`.
 When we create the `author` and `title` fields, we say that these fields can have a maximum length of 150 characters and should not be empty.
-When we create the `copyright` field, we limit it to the `year` data type, which means it has to adhere to a specific syntax `YYYY`, and should not be empty.
+When we create the `copyright` field, we limit it to the `YEAR` data type, which stores four-digit years in `YYYY` format, and should not be empty.

 ```
 mysql> create table books (
         id int unsigned not null auto_increment,
         author varchar(150) not null,
         title varchar(150) not null,
-        copyright year(4) not null,
+        copyright year not null,
         primary key (ID)
 );
 ```